-Whichever route you do, this is a beautiful mountain and is a highlight of many people's climbing trip in New Zealand.
-Mount Aspiring is a classic horned peak often called the "Matterhorn of the South".
+Whichever route you climb, this is a beautiful mountain and is a highlight of many people's climbing trip in New Zealand.
+Mount Aspiring is a classic horned peak, often called the "Matterhorn of the South."
 Its beauty and technical climbing make it one of New Zealand's premier mountain peaks.
-Climbing Mount Aspiring is a significant undertaking and not to be underestimated.
-It is however achievable without much prior mountaineering experience with suitable physical preparation.
-For those with minimal mountaineering experience, we recommend a Sharpen Up - Mt Aspiring Training Weekend prior to a guided ascent.
+Climbing Mount Aspiring is a significant undertaking and not to be underestimated, which is why our guided ascents are so popular.
+It is, however, achievable without much prior mountaineering experience with suitable physical preparation.
+For those with minimal mountaineering experience, we recommend a course like Sharpen Up - Mt Aspiring Training Weekend prior to a guided ascent.
 In the interest of safety and quality, we only guide Mount Aspiring as an ascent with one client and one mountain guide unless as part of a longer mountaineering instruction course.
-After the climb, the walk from Colin Todd Hut out to the road end is a very big, technical descent (1400m) that many people find as challenging as the climb itself.book now from $5300 Skills required
+After the climb, the walk from Colin Todd Hut out to the road end is a very big, technical descent (1400m) that many people find as challenging as the climb itself.book now Skills required

-Graham, New Zealand, Mt Aspiring, March 2017
+Graham, New Zealand, Mt Aspiring

 Summit day usually starts at around 4 am.
 After a good breakfast and a strong cup of your second favourite beverage, the climbing begins.
 Guides usually time it so you arrive at the more technical climbing around daybreak.
 The nerves begin to settle down as you watch the shadow of Mount Aspiring dominate the horizon and stretch out towards the Tasman Sea.
 The most technical climbing is usually spent gaining the upper ridge of the mountain either by the "ramp " or the NW Ridge.
 It is a thrilling climb as you begin to rise above the many peaks in the area.
-The summit ridge takes about 2 hours but it can seem an eternity as your fitness is put to test.
+The summit ridge takes about 2 hours, but it can seem an eternity as your fitness is put to the test.
 The summit of Mt Aspiring is one of the more aesthetically pleasing peaks you will ever climb.
-It rises to a sharp point from where you can get a staggering view of the South Island mountains.
+The summit rises to a sharp point from where you can get a staggering view of the South Island mountains.
 The descent is a mixture of walking, down climbing and abseiling.
 It is slow work for tired legs but there is an uplifting sense of achievement as you realize that you just might pull off this great accomplishment.

 It is a slow start for tired bodies but after a massive breakfast the journey continues.
 There are two options for getting to the valley floor.
 Either way, it is 1400m of descent to get down, if your thighs don't feel it yet, they will.
 The faster/bad weather option is to cross the Bonar Glacier to Bevan Col and descend this improbable rocky gash of a route to the valley floor.
 It is a pretty wild ride finding your way down steep rock slab, an abseil and some amazingly over-steepened boulder fields.
 Nine hours gets you to Aspiring Hut.
-It is only a few hours from there to the trail end but most people decide they have had enough long before they get to hut ... the sight of a soft bunk is too tempting to pass up.
+It is only a few hours from there to the trail end but most people decide they have had enough long before they get to the hut ... the sight of a soft bunk is too tempting to pass up.

 The final walk out to the trail end and the waiting vehicle can seem like a dream since over your shoulder you can catch glimpses of the summit of Aspiring.
 It can seem beyond belief that you were so recently there.
 The car and your trip to the nearest shower is 5 hrs from French Ridge Hut or 2 hours from Aspiring Hut.

 North West Ridge is an ideal but challenging route for climbers who are fit but have little serious climbing experience.
 There are a variety of rock and snow approaches that may be used to attain the upper slopes of the mountain.
-This is the perfect climb for people who have done walk up peaks such as Island Peak, Kilimanjaro or Mont Blanc and want to try something more technical.
+This is the perfect climb for people who have done walk-up peaks such as Island Peak, Kilimanjaro or Mont Blanc and want to try something more technical.

 The South Face is a sustained 50-70 degree ice.
 We only accept previous clients for this route.